 I know I’m not the only person here who spent a fair bit of my youth waiting anxiously for the next National Geographic to hit the mailbox, bringing more fuzzy pictures of our solar system from the Voyager space probe.
 I especially remember the Jupiter (1979) and Saturn (1980-81) fly-bys.
 Nothing brings those tenterhook-memories back more vividly for me than… Read more →

 For those of us who like the Winter Solstice holiday season to last as long as possible, starting the celebrations today for Saturnalia is a top-notch idea.
 It also gives me an opportunity to post my favourite astrophotography image, seeing as the ancient festival was honouring Saturn: The Roman festival of Saturnalia traditionally lasted from the 17th to the 23rd… Read more →

 The “grazing occultation” of Saturn by the Moon.
 RING ECLIPSE From the Lunar Picture of the Day, via the Bad Astronomy Blog, the picture is a composite from astrophotographer Peter Lawrence.
+Share this post?
 Related posts: BFTP: Io, Saturnalia!
 Sunday Links: Images and Imaginings Supernova observations Our wonderful neighborhood

 click on picture for larger image at APOD As regular readers know, I adore the Astronomy Picture of the Day site, and I have it as the homepage of my browser so I see every picture.
 This was yesterday’s, a shot taken from the Cassini spacecraft while in Saturn’s shadow, looking back towards the eclipsed sun and clearly showing the… Read more →